 As the year-end rolls around many individuals are faced with the question of how to best support their favorite charities, while also offsetting their tax burden.
 People tend to reach for their credit card first, but donating appreciated assets like cryptocurrency or stocks can be a much more tax-efficient way to support your favorite cause.

-How does that compare to selling your cryptocurrency or stocks and then donating the cash proceeds?
+How does donating crypto or stocks directly compare to selling your cryptocurrency or stocks and then donating the cash proceeds?
 If you sell your appreciated cryptocurrency, most countries require that you pay capital gains on the appreciated amount which can often range from 20-30%.
-That means you’d have to pay that tax and then donate the after-tax proceeds, meaning a smaller donation.
+That means if you sell your asset first, you’re donating the after-tax proceeds, resulting in a smaller donation.

 Before we start – here are some terms you need to know: